aridjayarecipes/cutesrecipes.web.app/content/post/1984-steps-to-make-any-night-of-the-week-curd-rice.md

 - "3-4 tbsp Pomegranate Seeds"
 recipeinstructions:
 - "In a bowl take boiled rice, curd and milk.
 Mix it well.
 Now add salt mix well."
 - "Heat oil in a pan, add mustard seeds, urad dal, curry leaves and asafoetida.
-Let&#39;s crackle them."
+Let's crackle them."
 - "Now add tempering to rice and mix well.
 Add pomegranate seeds and serve it."
 categories:
 - Recipe